HyrePro/admin/README.md

-# Admin HyrePro
+# Admin Hyriki

-This is a Next.js admin dashboard application for HyrePro.
+This is a Next.js admin dashboard application for Hyriki.

 ## Features